opentx/opentx-taranis-manual/advanced-features.md

 ##Telemetry values

-The following assumes your radio is loaded with a microSD card and a valid voice pack.
-The microSD card is supplied with the Taranis radio.
+The following assumes your radio has a micro-SD card and a valid voice pack.
+The micro-SD card is included with the Taranis radio.

-Probably the most important telemetry value is RSSI, which is an indication of how strong the signal from the receiver is being seen from the radio.
+Probably the most important telemetry value is RSSI.
+It is an indication of how strong the signal from the receiver is being seen from the radio.

-The radio will warn you in advance if you are at risk of losing control be it due to external interference, excessive distance, badly oriented or damaged antennas.
+The radio will warn you in advance if you are at risk of losing control.
+Some possibilities are external interference, excessive distance, badly oriented or damaged antennas.

-The telemetry settings page gives you 2 alarm levels you can set that will be announced in clear voice ("RF signal low" and "RF signal critical")
+The telemetry settings page gives you 2 alarm levels you can set.
+Each of the entries will announced in clear voice ("RF signal low" and "RF signal critical")

-They are set by default to levels that have been considered suitable and safe for normal line of sight flight (45 and 42).
+They are set by default to levels that are suitable and safe for normal line of sight flight (45 and 42).

 If you want to adjust them yourself the following explanations will be useful.